marrious11/GDSC-BUEA-Memtorship-program/README.md

-# GDSC UB MEMTORSHIP PROGRAM 2022/2023 - BACKEND
+# GDSC UB MENTORSHIP PROGRAM 2022/2023 - BACKEND

 This is a repository where we will be sending our exercices